insidemordecai/website/content/posts/202304-what-happens-after-typing-a-url/index.md

 The DNS request and the 3-way handshake happen again as well as a SSL/TLS handshake.
 This is a negotiation between two parties on a network to establish the details of their connection.
 It determines what version of SSL/TLS will be used in the session, which cipher suite will encrypt communication, verifies the server (and sometimes also the client), and establishes that a secure connection is in place before transferring data.

-## Browser Renders The Content

-Once the browser has received the response from the server, it inspects the response headers for information on how to render the resource.

-In the response, there is a `Content-Type` header that tells the browser that resource it has received in the response body.
-For the case of a HTML file, the browser will render the structure of the page and if it gets other resources such as CSS, JavaScript or images, it will render them accordingly.

 ## Other Concepts To Know
 ### Load Balancer